broodminder/userguide/fr/docs/10_intro.md

 ### BroodMinder Bees App

-The 4th generation app for your phone or tablet is called the "Bees" app and is available for iPhone or Android.
-This is the quickest and easiest way to start collecting data from the sensors.
+The 4th generation app for your phone or table is call the "Bees" app and is available for iPhone or Android.
+This is the quickest and easiest way to start collection data from the sensors.
 Use it in the apiary to locate the sensors and to take hive/apiary notes by either typing or speaking to the phone.
 With the app you can collect and review the data regardless of if the apiary has cellular or WiFi connectivity.
 The app will then automatically synchronize with MyBroodMinder.com, our cloud based analysis system. when internet becomes available.

 ![BAPP](./10_intro.assets/image-20230407160940733.png#mediumImg)